-The KDCFS will follow the Referral Requirements for Kootenay Lake Forest District (Sept 2005), which provides written notice of forest stewardship plan referrals required under Section 21 of the Forest Planning and Practices Regulation..
+The KDCFS will follow the Referral Requirements for Kootenay Lake Forest District (Sept 2005), which provides written notice of forest stewardship plan referrals required under Section 21 of the Forest Planning and Practices Regulation.
 Appendix VIII provides a summary of those who received a referral letter for this management plan, and copies of the sample letter that was sent.
 All comments received and the KDCFS' responses to those comments are included in Appendix VIII.
 Public input will be sought (appendix VIII referral list), reviewed and incorporated in the various plans by the Woodlands Manager if feasible and if they meet the objectives of the KDCFS.
 The Resident Advisory Committee will also provide an avenue for the public to have an active role in the development of operational plans.
 All comments and suggestions will be answered in writing by the Woodland Manager if received by email or letter.
-Any major amendment to this management plan will be fully advertised for public review by following the Referral Requirements for Kootenay Lake Forest District and by contacting the organizations/individuals on Appendix VIII list.